dengshuang0116/TPS/README.md

 # TPS

+> The tools implemented/integrated in this project will use pretty complex environment.
+To satisfy it, I'll deploy a docker image in the future.

 ## Introduction

 Cancer of unknown primary origin(CUP), a metastatic disease with no definite primary site, accounts for nearly 3-5% of new cancer cases[1].
 Lots of outstanding researchers have made a big effort in developing tools or methods to solve current limitation in cancer origin identification.
 Here, we represented TPS: Tumor Positioning Server, an interactive, web-based platform synthesized all published cancer origin prediction methods, to provide a convenient and comprehensive tool for CUP diagnosis community.